Join now

 Local language skills are a must, too, according to 51% who say it’s difficult to live in Germany without (vs. 33% globally).
 And German isn’t necessarily the easiest language to learn (43rd out of 53 countries).
 It’s not surprising then, that over three in five respondents (62%) say they were worried about the language barrier before moving to Germany (vs. 35% globally).

 A quarter (25%) also worried about the housing market (vs. 19% globally) — and not without reason, as it turns out.
-Two-thirds of respondents (67%) disagree that it is easy for expats to find housing in Germany (vs. 34% globally).
+Two-thirds of respondents (67%) disagree that it's easy for expats to find housing in Germany (vs. 34% globally).
 And nearly as many (64%) consider it expensive (vs. 47% globally).

 Be Prepared for Paperwork in Italy (52nd)